ph4mished/passcrax/README.md

     <p><em>A lightweight password-cracking tool for educational purposes</em></p>

 <h2>Overview</h2>
-    <p>PassCrax is a personal project I developed in my early days of learning penetration testing.
+    <p>passcrax is a personal project I developed in my early days of learning penetration testing.
 While more robust tools exist in the password-cracking space, I built this to deeply understand how hash cracking works.
 It started as a simple wordlist-based cracker and evolved to include additional features over time.</p>

 <h2>Features</h2>
     <div class="feature">